kumahq/kuma-demo/multicluster/universal/README.md

 in `cluster1` directory
 1. Run CP in cluster 1 `./run-cp.sh`
-2. Run Ingress in cluster 1 `./run-ingress.sh`
+2. Run ZoneIngress in cluster 1 `./run-ingress.sh`
 3. Run Gateway in cluster 1 `./run-gateway-dp.sh`
 4. Run Backend DP in cluster 1 `./run-backend-dp.sh`
 5. Run Service for Backend DP in cluster 1 `./run-service-backend.sh`

-(at this point you can do `../requests-through-gateway.sh` to see that even without global you have communication)
+(at this point you can do `../requests-through-gateway.sh` to see that you've got communication)

 in `cluster2` directory
 1. Run CP in cluster 2 `./run-cp.sh`
-2. Run Ingress in cluster 2 `./run-ingress.sh`
+2. Run ZoneIngress in cluster 2 `./run-ingress.sh`
 3. Run Backend DP in cluster 2 `./run-backend-dp-02.sh`
 4. Run Service for Backend DP in cluster 1 `./run-service-backend-02.sh`
 5. Run Backend DP in cluster 2 `./run-backend-dp-03.sh`